-- The Database Management Tool is installed. - MongoDB servers are running. - Security World of version at least 12.80 is installed. - The MongoDB address is defined in the Database Management Tool config.yaml. - Virtual Partitioning is enabled in the Database Management Tool config.yaml. - The client's mapping is defined in Virtual Partitioning Collection. - NFAST\KMLOCAL is defined to be the directory containing the keys to be migrated for this client.
+- The Database Management Tool is installed. - MongoDB servers are running. - Security World of version at least 12.80 is installed. - · Address of MongoDB is defined in the Database Management Tool config.yaml . - Virtual Partitioning is enabled in the Database Management Tool config.yaml. - The client's mapping is defined in Virtual Partitioning Collection. - NFAST_KMLOCAL is defined to be the directory containing the keys to be migrated for this client.